Hodge Theory for Linearized Boundary-Value Problems on General Geometric Structures: Examples: Overview

 We cast \eqref{eq:linearized_prescribed_curvatureIntroII} within an elliptic pre-complex based on Dirichlet conditions.
 We do this in the prototypical setting of \defref{def:elliptic_pseudo_complex_intro}.
-As alluded to above, an elliptic pre-complex based on Neumann conditions, associated with a non-homogeneous version of \eqref{eq:prescribed_curvatureIntro}, is also studied, though it is much more intricate and requires the full general Douglas-Nirenberg setting introduced in \secref{sec:general_intro}.
+An elliptic pre-complex based on Neumann conditions, associated with a non-homogeneous version of \eqref{eq:prescribed_curvatureIntro}, is also studied, though it is much more intricate and requires the full general Douglis-Nirenberg setting introduced in \secref{sec:general_intro}.
 We defer its treatment to the detailed example section in the body of the text (\secref{sec:prescribed_curvature}).

 For the Dirichlet pre-complex, in the sense of \defref{def:elliptic_pseudo_complex_intro}, we introduce the following sequence: \beq